dragonfly-science/dragonfly-website/content/people/bentley-nokome/content.md

 <!--more-->

-Before joining Dragonfly he worked as an independent fisheries modeller at Trophia Ltd, which he founded in 1996.
+Before joining Dragonfly he worked as an independent fisheries modeller at Trophia, which he founded in 1996.
 He also researched seagrass and abalone ecology in Australia.

 He founded [Stencila](https://stencila.io/) in 2012, because of an ongoing interest in